NTTSH-Engineering/gajira/README.md

 - [`Transition`](https://github.com/NTTSH-Engineering/gajira-transition) - Transition a Jira issue
 - [`Comment`](https://github.com/NTTSH-Engineering/gajira-comment) - Add a comment to a Jira issue
 - [`TODO`](https://github.com/NTTSH-Engineering/gajira-issue-from-todo) - Create a Jira issue for each TODO comment in committed code

+## Credit
+This repository was forked from the Atlassian repositiry, and upgraded to Node20

 ## Usage
 An example workflow to transition issue on `push`: